AguaClara/humic_acid/Research Report.md

 </div>

 ## Abstract
 The Spring 2018 Humic Acid subteam seeks to experimentally pinpoint the optimal coagulant concentration needed to promote the removal of different concentrations of humic acid from water.
-Currently, the team has tested five different coagulant concentrations: .3, .5, .8, 1 and 1.3 mg/L for a humic acid concentration of 5 mg/L. Based on previous work, the optimal coagulant concentration appears around 1.5 mg/L. For future work, the team plans to test more coagulant concentrations and vary the humic acid concentration to at least 10 and 15 mg/L. By the end of the semester a mathematical model should be set up for the relationship between optimal coagulant dosage and humic acid concentration.
+Currently, the team has tested five different coagulant concentrations: 0.3, 0.5, 0.8, 1 and 1.3 mg/L for a humic acid concentration of 5 mg/L. Based on previous work, the optimal coagulant concentration appears around 1.5 mg/L. For future work, the team plans to test more coagulant concentrations and vary the humic acid concentration to at least 10 and 15 mg/L. By the end of the semester a mathematical model will be set up for the relationship between optimal coagulant dosage and humic acid concentration.

 <div class="alert alert-block alert-danger">
 Very clear abstract - find trend between coagulant dose for humic acid removal at different humic acid concentrations.